Online Programming: Regular sittings, Shambhala Sadhana opportunities, other classes

 FAQ – Answers to some common questions about the Phoenix Shambhala Meditation Center

 Welcome to the Phoenix Shambhala Meditation Center!
 We often receive questions from newcomers about what to expect when they visit, and we’d like to answer some of the most common questions here.
 If you have further questions, please email us!
-Please note: Sittings are currently being held via Zoom while the Center is closed for … Continue
+Please note: Some of our events are online only, while others are in person or … Continue

 A Visit from Acharya Adam Lobel, February 10